haumeamagma/NBCU01/intro/intro2/README.md

 # New Hire event configuration in SAP SuccessFactors (for your information only)

-To enable the <b>New Hire</b> event in SAP SuccessFactors(SFSF) Employee Central, the following configuration steps has already been done for you.
+To enable the <b>New Hire</b> event in <b>SAP SuccessFactors(SFSF) Employee Central</b>, the following configuration steps has already been done for you.
 This section is for your information only, no SFSF system access has been provided for this hands-on session.

 Run through the following steps in the given order: